Home > FAQ

 First of all, if you have any type of problem using my website, please let me know.
 I am always seeking to improve the site.

 The first time you use the shopping cart on a particular computer, your browser may ask you if it may accept the "cookie".
-It will only not ask if you have already set the browser to "accept all" or "deny all" cookies.
+It will probably only not ask if you have already set the browser to "accept all" or "deny all" cookies.

 If you click on a "Buy It" button, it should put the item into your shopping cart.
 If you then click on one of the shopping cart picture icons, you can see the contents of your shopping cart.
 If there is nothing in your shopping cart at that point, then the situation is extremley unusual.

 The shopping cart system uses a "cookie" (a silly name) to connect the data in the shopping cart on my server with who you are, i.e. your computer.
 That "cookie" is recorded as a small plain text file on your computer.
 This is typical of virtually all simple shopping cart systems.
+The "cookie" that I use does NOT record any personal information about you -- it does not even know your name.

 Public computers (airports, cafes, libraries) are supposed to delete all cookies between users, thus you are usually not able to go back to a shopping cart session on a public computer once you have left that session.